gonmf/dakilang/README.md

 This project implements a stable, iterative and space bound algorithm of unification of free variables, in depth-first search.
 At this point, the implementation details and algorithm are subject to change.

-Regardless of your familarity with Prolog or Datalog, Daki language has significant differences and omissions from both.
+Regardless of your familiarity with Prolog or Datalog, Daki language has significant differences and omissions from both.
 It is also a work in progress.
-For this reasion I have compiled the following short language definition, in the form of a tutorial with examples.
+For this reason I have compiled the following short language definition, in the form of a tutorial with examples.

 ## Tutorial